lowweihong/team14-CryptoMood/index.md

 **Evaluation Metrics:**
 - **Accuracy:** This metric will assess the overall correctness of the model across all sentiment categories (bearish, neutral, bullish).
 It is particularly useful for balanced datasets.
-- **Precision and Recall:** These metrics will measure the true positive rate for each sentiment category.
-Precision will help evaluate how often the model correctly identifies a sentiment when it predicts it, while recall will assess how well the model captures all instances of a particular sentiment.
+- **Precision and F1-score:** These metrics will measure the true positive rate for each sentiment category.
+Precision will help evaluate how often the model correctly identifies a sentiment when it predicts it.
+The F1-score will provide a balanced evaluation by considering both precision and recall.

 **Expected Outcomes:**
-We expect that fine-tuned transformer models, such as RoBERTa and XLM-RoBERTa, will outperform unsupervised methods like DBSCAN clustering and supervised BiLSTM networks.
+We expect that fine-tuned Bert models, will outperform unsupervised methods like DBSCAN clustering and supervised BiLSTM networks.
 This is because transformer models are adept at capturing complex linguistic patterns and domain-specific terminology, which is crucial for accurately classifying sentiments in cryptocurrency-related texts.

 The use of pre-trained models like CryptoBERT, as discussed by Kulakowski and Frasincar (2023), demonstrates the effectiveness of fine-tuning BERT-based models for cryptocurrency sentiment analysis.
 These models can better handle the nuances of cryptocurrency terminology and the dynamic nature of market sentiments compared to more general models.